apache/openoffice-docs/README.md

 ### Structure

-1. Each version of the documentation will have its own branch named for the version of the software it is written for as well as one for Miscelanious Documents.
+1. Each version of the documentation will have its own branch named for the the Guide that it holds as well as one for Miscellaneous Documents and Templates.

    - Each branch will have two folders named  Review and Published
      - Review will be used for the editing process before a document is accepted
 	 - Published will be used to contain the Published versions for that branch
+     - If Guides are translated a language folder will be added for each language translated.

-2. A Template Branch will exist as well for maintinence of the various AOO templates used to produce the documents.
+2. A Template Branch will exist as well for maintenance of the various AOO templates used to produce the documents.

 Apache and OpenOffice are registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.